Radios I Have Known

 A few features strongly suggest a Sangean heritage: a lock switch and a switchable speaker.
 However, unlike similarly sized Sangean portables, the CC Pocket does not have a bass-boost option.

 The radio is 2 1/2" wide by 4 1/4" high with a depth of just under an inch.
 It takes two AA batteries.
+It doesn't have charging capabilities.

-Another early buyer of the CC Pocket radio reported that the CC Pocket radio seems to have little or no AGC (automatic gain control).
+Another early buyer of the CC Pocket radio reported that the CC Pocket radio seemed to have little or no AGC (automatic gain control).
 I did a quick test on a few known weaker signals in the Bay Area, comparing the CC Pocket and the Sangean DT-400W.
 The results showed that the CC Pocket did not appear to be using much, if any, AGC.
-Even so, for all but the weakest stations, the only downside is having to turn the volume control up.
+Even so, for all but the weakest stations, the only downside was having to turn the volume control up.
 But others may have a different opinion.
 C. Crane subsequently released an updated version of the CC Pocket that fixed this problem as well as including other updates.

 Version 2